districtr/districtr/docs/04drawing/contiguity.md

 Finally, subfunction `setContiguityStatus(issues)` is called which controls checkboxes that allow each user to select a non-contiguous district to highlight.
-Originally, when `evaluation-plugin` was loaded, it used `ContiguitySection.js` to render a checkbox with label for each section, all set to `hidden`. `setContiguityStatus(...)` takes a list of non-contiguous districts and reveals to the user their appropriate checkbox.
+Initially, when `evaluation-plugin` loads, it uses `ContiguitySection.js` to render a checkbox with label for each section, all set to `hidden`.
+Eventually, as a user edits the map, `setContiguityStatus(...)` takes a list of non-contiguous districts and unhides their checkbox, granting the user to highlight any islands.
 If any of these boxes are checked, then subfunction `updateIslandBorders(...)` alters the paint properties in `state.unitsBorders` for each unit in each checked district.